 The Shropshire Way

-is a 139 mile (224 km) circular route through Shropshire.
-It is way-marked using a white buzzard symbol on a black
+The main route is now way-marked using a white buzzard symbol on a orange background.

-background.
-The local section now comes from Wrockwardine, through the Bowring Park in Wellington then ascends the Wrekin.
+The local section now comes from Roddington, through Allscot Mill then Bratton and through the centre of Wellington. it then ascends the Wrekin,

 road which it follows to Little Wenlock.

-We arranged funding for the printing of the local sections through the Ramblers Worldwde Holidays partnership.
+We arranged funding for the printing of the former local sections through the Ramblers Worldwde Holidays partnership.

-Here are Section 16 Ironbridge to The Wrekin and Section 17 The Wrekin to Haughmond Hill
+Here are Section 16 Ironbridge to The Wrekin (still current) and Section 17 The Wrekin to Haughmond Hill (the old route)

 The Hope House Way